kensiprell/bootstrap-framework/README.md

 ### How the Plugin Works

 The plugin downloads the appropriate Bootstrap zip file and copies it to your application's ```build/tmp``` directory.
-The plugin will extract the necessary files and copy them to an application directory using the logic below.
+The plugin will extract the necessary files and copy them to the   directory defined by the ```bootstrapFrameworkAssetsPath``` property.

-* If you set the ```bootstrapFrameworkAssetsPath``` property, the plugin will use that location.

-* If you use the plugin in a Grails application, the plugin will use ```grails-app/assets```.

-* If you use the plugin in a non-Grails application with the asset-pipeline plugin, it will use  ```src/assets```.

-* Otherwise, it will use ```src/main/webapp/resources``` as its root directory.

 The Bootstrap files are copied into directory tree shown below. which is the one used by the asset-pipeline plugin.
 It is important that you do not put any files in the two ```bootstrap``` directories because they will be overwritten.